camunigeography/muscat-conversion/doc/status.md

 	  7. All the tokens from this iteration are added to the master registry
 	  8. The tokens from this iteration are returned to the calling triggering code (step 3 above), for potential use if there is an item record (i.e. if 852 is created)

+## 852 Item record lines

+Item record lines (852) are created for each physical item (being a repeatable field), according to the following principles:

+  * Item records are created for each physical location (*location) that exists (i.e. not 'Not in SPRI').
+  * Item records are created for migrate/suppress record, but are skipped for ignore records.

+The following metadata is added to each 852 on an independent basis, in order to inform the UL of how to process this item record, and these tokens will then be stripped by the UL:

+  * Item records contain a fake $9 field stating the number of item records required for this location.
+  * Item records contain one or more fake $0 field(s), listing the filter token(s), as described above.

+## 917 Locally-specific data line

+The 917 field is locally-specific data which will be used by cataloguers.
+Every record has a 917 as it also exists for several reasons.
+This is not a repeatable field.

+Filter tokens, added as $a, are useful in this field, as they enable a cataloguer to know what work is needed on a record so it can be unsuppressed.
+The $a is repeatable, so multiple filter tokens appear as $a.

+Tokens are considered as follows:

+  * MIGRATE requires no action, so no $a is generated.
+  * IGNORE-* records will not have an $a generated: such records will either not be picked up by the UL at all (as the download bucket will be ignored), or for multiple location records with mixed filter token statuses, will not have an 852 line when there are multiple locations (so that additional location will not have an item record generated).
+  * SUPPRESS-* records will have $a generated.

+Accordingly, the 917 $a algorithm will only contain SUPPRESS-* tokens, and ignores all others.

 ## Status categories

 Records are sorted into one of three status categories: